kaykyr/nexusjs/README.md

     </b>
 </h1>

-<p align="center">Promise based HTTP/1.1 HTTP/2.0 client with ZSTD support for NodeJS.
-Like nexus (only for server-side).
+<p align="center">Promise based HTTP/1.1 HTTP/2.0 client with ZSTD support for NodeJS (only for server-side).
 I've created it for my personal usage in a specific project so, I decided to share code with the community.
 I hope this can help anyone.</p>

 <div align="center">